Donate at: CrowdRise

 In both the videos and the web site, supporting institutions and individuals will be acknowledged and thanked.

-Each folk tale is converted into a poem, which then becomes the text, or “lyrics,” for the choral song.
+Each folk tale is converted into a poem (in English), which then becomes the text, or “lyrics,” for the choral song.

 The tales, which can be seen on this web site, are brief, entertaining, and uplifting.
 They will be presented artistically, in a playful and joyful format, without moralizing or spelling out a message.